-July 1 – August 6, 2017 | Los Angeles, CA
+July 1 – August 12, 2018 | Los Angeles, CA

 Have you ever wanted to learn the basics of Indian classical music, or deepen your knowledge of the art form?
 Have you been interested in incorporating Indian musicians into the music you write?
-This workshop, hosted by Shastra, is an opportunity for Western-trained composers to do exactly that.
+This workshop, hosted by Shastra and SAM Academy of Music, is an opportunity for Western-trained composers to do exactly that.

 • Receive intensive training in the fundamentals of Hindustani (North Indian) classical music.